-The University of the Cumberlands Counseling Center offers individual and group counseling sessions for a wide variety of concerns including anxiety, depression, substance use, relationship struggles and more.
+The University of the Cumberlands Counseling Center offers individual and group counseling sessions for a wide variety of concerns including anxiety, depression, substance use, relationship struggles, military and veteran support, and more.
 The UC Counseling Center provides a safe, non-judgmental place to work through your concerns and issues.
 Our team of experienced counselors will meet you where you are and walk through the healing process with you.
 Services are provided to students, faculty and staff confidentially and free of charge.

 Williamsburg, KY 40769